The Best Bolivian Street Food: 21 Street Side Staples

 Hot from walking and thirsty from snacking?
 Grab a fresh fruit juice from the many stalls on street corners or in the markets like Lanza Market in La Paz.

-Antichucos are skewered meat, often beef heart, cooked over a charcoal grill on.
+Anticuchos are skewered meat, often beef heart, cooked over a charcoal grill on.
 Originating on the street corners of Peru.
-Antiochucos have become popular accross South American and Bolivia is no exception.
+Antiocuhcos have become popular across South America, and Bolivia is no exception.
+While the primary ingredient might be slightly off-putting, and the texture surprising if you arent used to it the flavour is smoky and meaty and well worth a try if you happen upon a vendor grilling fresh skewers!

 13. Papas Rellenas